-Reference: 2021-22 AVG Chapter 4 page AVG-79 "Interim Disbursements" and SFA-SWS Appendix 6 pdf page71.
+Reference: 2022-23 AVG Chapter 4 "Interim Disbursements" and SFA-SWS Appendix 6 pdf page71.

 Child Support Reporting

 - Employers (including institutions) doing business in Minnesota are required to report the hiring or re-hiring of any employee who resides or works in Minnesota to the Minnesota Department of Human Services. - Must be reported within 20 days of hire.